Lazy22zz/UE5-RPG-Combat-Game/README.md

   Purpose: Add a new decorator to abort all other logic when hp is lower than 0.\
   ![Screenshot 2025-04-24 103649](https://github.com/user-attachments/assets/28e6bf7c-02e4-4545-a227-a844d62d9993)\
   1. Attach it to the new sequence.\
-  2. Customize the Guardian sound FX based on which sound effect you prefer. same as `49, Sound FX - Hit React Sound`\
+  2. Customize the Guardian sound FX based on your preferred sound effect. same as `49, Sound FX - Hit React Sound`\
+# 5, Hero Combat Ability
+- Summary: In this part, we do 5 things: Directional Rolling,  Directional Hit React, Block, Target Lock, Hero Death\
+  1,